erhurunp/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task Eight - Script that gives all permissions to only other usesrs Task Nine - Script to set permissions as -rwxr-x-wx Task Ten - Script that copies file permissions to another file
+Task Eight - Script that gives all permissions to only other usesrs Task Nine - Script to set permissions as -rwxr-x-wx Task Ten - Script that copies file permissions to another file Task Eleven - Script to add execute permissions to directories